AP source: Titans get good news with no positive results

 The league also rescheduled New England's game with Denver from Sunday to Monday.

+Five games now have been rescheduled because of the pandemic: Pittsburgh at Tennessee in Week 3 was moved to Oct.
+25 with Pittsburgh-Baltimore also switched from Oct.
+25 to Nov.
+1. The Patriots now will play on Monday night for a second straight week after their game in Kansas City was postponed a day.

+If the Titans' testing allows Tennessee to host Buffalo on Tuesday, the Bills' prime-time game against Kansas City in Buffalo will be moved from Thursday to the weekend.
+That would be the sixth NFL game to be rescheduled - all this month.

-The Patriots missed a second straight day of practice Thursday after reigning NFL Defensive Player of the year Stephon Gilmore joined quarterback Cam Newton on the reserve/COVID-19 list Wednesday.
-New England also has a defensive tackle from the practice squad on the list in the league’s other mini-outbreak.
+The Patriots worked remotely again Friday after reigning NFL Defensive Player of the year Stephon Gilmore joined quarterback Cam Newton on the reserve/COVID-19 list Wednesday.
+New England also has a defensive tackle from the practice squad on the list in the league's other mini-outbreak.

 The NFL told the Titans to close their facility on Sept.
 29, and their last game was a 31-30 win over Minnesota on Sept.
 27.